Stencyl/stencylpedia/chapter-4/backgrounds.md

 Create a simple endless game of your own, using an auto-scrolling background to impart the illusion of constant motion.

-Think carefully about how you’d make the game truly endless and random in nature.
-In other words, **don’t make an enormous level**.
-That’s the wrong way to do it.
+Think carefully about how you'd make the game truly endless and random in nature.
+In other words, **don't make an enormous level**.
+That's the wrong way to do it.